All Products

 image

-6. Check whether the certificate chain is complete.
+6. Verify that the certificate chain is complete.

-Make sure that the entire certificate chain is complete, including the intermediate and root certificates.
-In most cases, a browser verifies the complete certificate chain of a certificate from the root certificate to the server certificate.
-If the certificate chain is incomplete, the browser may not trust the certificate.
+Ensure that the entire certificate chain is complete, including the intermediate certificate and the root certificate.
+Browsers must verify the complete certificate chain, from the root certificate to the server certificate.
+If the chain is incomplete, the browser may not trust the certificate.

 Note

-• An intermediate certificate resides between the root certificate and an end-entity certificate, which can be an SSL certificate.
-An intermediate certificate is issued from a parent CA to a subordinate CA. When you download a certificate package from Alibaba Cloud Certificate Management Service, the extracted PEM file contains a server certificate and an intermediate certificate.
-The server certificate pairs with a KEY private key file to ensure secure HTTPS communication.
-The intermediate certificate helps reduce the risks that are caused by the issuance of SSL certificates from a root CA. If a root certificate is revoked, the certificates directly signed by the root certificate are no longer trusted.
-To prevent the risks, you can use the private key of an intermediate certificate to sign an SSL certificate.
-For more information about how to download an intermediate certificate, see Download a certificate to your computer.
+• An intermediate certificate is located between a root certificate and a user entity certificate (such as an SSL certificate) and is issued by a higher-level CA to a lower-level CA. In Alibaba Cloud Certificate Management Service, the downloaded PEM file contains the server certificate and the intermediate certificate.
+The private key (KEY file) is paired with the server certificate to ensure secure HTTPS communication.
+Using an intermediate certificate helps reduce the risk of a root certificate directly signing an SSL certificate.
+If a root certificate needs to be revoked, all directly signed certificates will lose trust.
+Signing a user's SSL certificate with the private key of an intermediate certificate can effectively reduce this risk.
+To download an intermediate certificate, see Download an SSL certificate.

 -----BEGIN CERTIFICATE-----